erdogant/d3graph/docs/pages/html/_sources/Core Functionalities.rst.txt

    <iframe src="https://erdogant.github.io/docs/d3graph/d3graph/karate_charge.html" height="700px" width="850px", frameBorder="0"></iframe>

-Process adjacency matrix
+Processing
 --------------------------
 The graph function :func:`d3graph.d3graph.d3graph.graph` processes the adjacency matrix to create a network with default *node properties* and *edge properties*.
-The nodes are the column and index names.
-An connect edge is seen in case vertices has has values larger than 0.
+The nodes are the column and index names, and a connect edge for vertices with value larger than 0.
 The strenght of edges are based on the vertices values.
-The only input in this function is the adjacency matrix.
+The input for ``d3graph`` is the adjacency matrix.

-Show graph
+Show
 -------------
 The show function :func:`d3graph.d3graph.d3graph.show` has several tasks.